01 of 13

 City Creek Center

-With six entrances and 5,000 underground parking spaces, City Creek Center is one of the easiest places to park downtown.
-Parking is free for one hour or less, $1 for two hours or less, and rates increase from there.
-The daily maximum is $20.
-Here is the rate schedule:
+With six entrances and thousands of underground parking spaces, City Creek Center is one of the easiest places to park downtown.
+Parking is free for one hour or less, 1 dollar for two hours or less, and then rates increase from there to a daily maximum of 20 dollars.

-Nordstrom and Macy's offer parking validations with purchase and other businesses may validate parking at their discretion.
-You can only use one of these validations per visit, but keep in mind that the overall parking rate is cheap at City Creek Center unless you are there all day.
+Nordstrom and Macy's offer free parking validations with any purchase and other businesses validate parking at their discretion.
+Only one validation is applicable per visit, but since the overall parking rate is cheap, even if you forget to get validated, the expense is minimal.

-City Creek Center offers valet parking: Enter at Regent Street from westbound 100 South between State Street and Main Street.
-Valet parking rate is $5 for up to 3 hours $4 per hour after the initial 3 hours.Continue to 7 of 13 below.
+City Creek Center offers valet parking, as well.
+To utilize this service, enter the parking complex on Regent Street from westbound 100 South between State Street and Main.
+The valet parking rate is 5 dollars for up to three hours and 4 dollars per hour after that.Continue to 7 of 13 below.

 07 of 13